HendrickZhou/Chirp-EE123/README.md

 So you can work on this branch just like master

 -   Merge:

 make sure operate safely, key points:
 1. make sure all branch is up-to-dated: use `git branch -va` to check.
 2. make sure you've switch into the main branch before merging

 Reference on this [tutorial](https://www.git-tower.com/learn/git/faq/git-merge-branch)

+-   After merging the branch:

+make sure ONLY ONE people __merge the branch__, and __delete the compression remote branch__.
+And now the master is the only branch left, and is distributed when everyone else fetch the newest master branch.

+After that, everyone's local branch can be deleted by `git branch -d branchname`.

 ## Concerns about cross-platform
 Basically compression and transmission part is likely to run on different platform, some inconvenience might be cause by this.